IshaanChoudhary21/Python-Projects/README.md

-# EmailValidator
-This python program validate the email we enter
+# Some python projects for beginer